 Coronavirus Disease 2019 (COVID-19)

-Nashua Residents urged to Stay at Home -This news alert has been posted in response to Governor Chris Sununu’s Emergency Order on March 26, 2020, requiring all New Hampshire citizens to stay in their home or place of residence unless they need to go out for essential needs and businesses, as well as other organizations that do not provide essential services to close their physical workplaces and facilities; cease all in-person operations as of 11:59 p.m. on March 27, 2020 until May 4, 2020.
 The City of Nashua’s message is “STAY AT HOME.
 You have a critical role to play in preventing the spread of Coronavirus in Nashua.
-On Friday, March 27, 2020 at 11:59 p.m., the State of NH closed all non-essential businesses through Monday, May 4.
-If you must leave your home for essential needs, stay at least 6 feet away from others and wash your hands often.
-Read the full alert...
+On Friday, March 27, 2020 at 11:59 p.m., the State of NH closed all non-essential businesses and on May 1st, extended the Stay at Home order through May 31.
+If you must leave your home for essential needs, stay at least 6 feet away from others and wash your hands often."
+Read the full alert here.

 What You Need To Know